 Request to Bridgepointe

 Bridgepointe was retained to author and manage an RFP for the two initial US data center deployments with strong consideration for the global strategy.
 The goal was to deploy a network edge data center with minimal amount of latency (1-2ms) to key communities of interest and to a large cloud pod in a lower cost facility.
 Because of this requirement, the locations were very limited to colocation facilities that share a direct connection or are within 5-10 miles of the cloud platforms.
 The Client required us to go through a thorough risk assessment of the colocation options.
 This included diverse electrical grid regions, natural disaster possibilities (earthquake, flood, tornado/hurricane, and fire), nuclear plant, volcanic, and terrorism risk.

 We were able to accomplish this analysis over a 30-day period inclusive of delivery of an executive level summary presentation and RFP document ready for distribution.
 The Bridgepointe Engineering Team was crucial to the process based on experience in designing similar solutions for other financial and technology customers.
-All research was backed up with detailed reference slides and proven architecture.
+All research was well documented for easy customer access along with a proven reference architecture.